DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-05 Narrative Tasks.md

 - Although they should still somewhat follow the principle of acknowledging the player's actions, they don't need to be as strict about it.
 	- Ex: The player clears a room -> Allister's allies make a joke about how easy that was OR talk about how it relates to their pasts

+#### Distinguishing Between Important and Fluff Dialogue
+- The player MUST be able to tell the difference between important and fluff dialogue.
+- I think an easy way

 ### Updating How Allister's Allies can Communicate w/ Him
 Right now, dialogue portals spawn in two situations:
 - At the end of a room AFTER you clear it